The Weight of Glory · Chapter 10

 The wraps ignited.

 All of them.
-Knuckles to shoulders to collarbones — a full mantle of golden-white light that covered his upper body like armour made of text and fire.
-The woven script was visible now, moving through the luminescence, characters and words and sentences in the language that predated human speech.
+Knuckles to shoulders to collarbones — a full mantle of golden-white light covering his upper body while the woven script moved through it in a language older than speech.
 He couldn't read it.
-But he could feel it.
-A declaration.
-A name.
-A purpose spoken into existence before Marcus Osei was born.
+He could only feel its force: a name, a purpose, a declaration spoken before Marcus Osei was born.

 I am sending you to stand.
 The rest belongs to Me.

-The light held for ten seconds.
-Twenty.
-A minute.
+The light held.
 Marcus stood in it and breathed and let it be enough.

 He woke at dawn.